renproject/darknode-cli/README.md

 We do not recommend using the `--force` argument unless you are developing custom tools that manage your Darknodes automatically.

-### Resize the darknode
+### Resize a Darknode

-To resize the instance type your darknode is using, open a terminal and run :
+To resize the instance type your Darknode is using, open a terminal and run:
 ```sh
 darknode resize YOUR-DARKNODE-NAME NEW_INSTANCE_TYPE
 ```

-For AWS, you'll need to replace the `NEW_INSTANCE_TYPE` field with AWS EC2 intance type , i.e. `t3.micro`, `t2.medium`.
+If you are using AWS, you will need to replace the `NEW_INSTANCE_TYPE` field with the AWS EC2 instance type you wish to use, e.g. `t3.micro` or `t2.medium`."
 ```sh
 darknode resize YOUR-DARKNODE-NAME t3.small
 ```
 You can find all available instance types at [AWS](https://aws.amazon.com/ec2/instance-types).

-For digital ocean, you'll need to replace the `NEW_INSTANCE_TYPE` field with digital ocean droplet slug, i.e. `s-1vcpu-2gb`, `s-1vcpu-1gb`.
+If you are using DigitalOcean, you will need to replace the `NEW_INSTANCE_TYPE` field with the DigitalOcean droplet slug you wish to use, e.g. `s-1vcpu-2gb` or `s-1vcpu-1gb`.
 ```sh
 darknode resize YOUR-DARKNODE-NAME s-1vcpu-2gb
 ```
-This usually takes a bit longer than AWS as it's recreating the instance.
-You can find droplet slugs info from [Digital Ocean Standard plans](https://developers.digitalocean.com/documentation/changelog/api-v2/new-size-slugs-for-droplet-plan-changes/) and [DigitalOcean API Slugs](https://slugs.do-api.dev/)
+This may take longer than AWS as it recreates the instance.
+You can find all available droplet slugs at [Digital Ocean Standard plans](https://developers.digitalocean.com/documentation/changelog/api-v2/new-size-slugs-for-droplet-plan-changes/) and [DigitalOcean API Slugs](https://slugs.do-api.dev/)

 ### List all Darknodes